Min Hee-jin: Hybe

 On April 22, 2024, Hybe Corporation started an internal audit on Min and her executives for allegedly attempting to seize full control of ADOR, and publicly called for Min's resignation as the CEO.
 In response, Min issued a public statement rebutting the allegation, claiming that it would have been impossible for her to seize control of ADOR since Hybe owns 80% of the shares.
 Min claimed that she was asked to resign because of her complaints towards the creative similarities in artistic direction between NewJeans and Illit, a girl group that had debuted under Hybe's subsidiary label Belift Lab.
 Min blamed Hybe chairman Bang Si-hyuk, who oversaw the production of Illit's debut, for failing to address the creative similarities between the two groups.
 Following the dispute, Hybe Corporation's share value fell by 12.17%.

 Hybe subsequently released the findings of their investigations to support the claims made against Min, including messages exchanged on KakaoTalk between Min and ADOR's vice president, where the latter listed methods to take control of NewJeans' activities.
 Hybe also filed a complaint to authorities against Min for breach of trust.
 Min addressed the allegations on April 25, 2024, at an emergency press conference, accompanied by her two lawyers.
 She stated that there was no concrete plan to leave Hybe, and that tensions with Hybe executives started when Le Sserafim's debut was prioritized over NewJeans'.
 Following the press conference, Korean public opinion reportedly sided in Min's favor, viewing her as a creator uninterested in politics that couldn't get her concerns and efforts to be recognized by Hybe.
 Others criticized Min for explicitly mentioning other groups' names and perceived her copycat accusations as groundless.

 On May 7, Min filed an injunction against Hybe to prevent the company from exercising its voting rights at the next shareholders' meeting, where she expected to be removed as CEO of ADOR.
 On May 17, the hearing for Min's injunction began, and the members of NewJeans filed a petition with the Seoul Central District Court to prevent Min's dismissal from ADOR.
 That same day, Min's alleged KakaoTalk chats were leaked, showing Min making disparaging remarks about NewJeans, as well as their fans, with a colleague.
 On May 19, NewJeans' parents submitted their own petition to the court in Min's favor, while several executives of Hybe, Pledis Entertainment, and Source Music, including producers and creative directors of BTS, Le Sserafim, and Tomorrow X Together reportedly submitted petitions in support of Hybe.
-On May 22, Belift filed a complaint to authorities against Min for defamation regarding her accusations of plagiarism.

 On May 30, the court upheld the injunction filed by Min, disallowing Hybe from exercising its voting rights to dismiss her as CEO, stating that there was no actual implementation stage to gain full control of ADOR.
 During the next shareholders' meeting, two executives of ADOR close to Min were dismissed from their functions and replaced by Hybe's board members.